Guaeca/gitreq/README.md

     <h2> GitReg: Structured Requirement Repository</h2>

-_GitReg is a centralized repository for organizing and storing structured engineering requirements \n that can be used as starting points for new projects._
+_GitReg is a centralized repository for organizing and storing structured engineering requirements <br> that can be used as starting points for new projects._

 ---